Parenting a child or young person with chronic pain

 their other activities.
 These impacts can be reduced if their pain is well managed.
 Each child or young

 person will have a different experience depending on their age, personality and other factors as well

 What can I do as a parent or guardian?

 Parents of a child or young person who has chronic pain often feel stressed, powerless and overwhelmed at times.
 However, there are things you can do to help your child.
 Here are some tips from parents and healthcare professionals to help you.

-Healthcare appointments and pain treatment
+Appointments and treatment